Peltiers (Thermoelectric Coolers)

 Max.
 Temp Differential

-The maximum temperature differential () is the maximum temperature difference that the Peltier can produce between the hot and cold sides.
+The maximum temperature differential () is the maximum temperature difference that the Peltier device can produce between the hot and cold sides.
 It happens to be the point at which (remember that the maximum heat transfer decreases with increasing temp. differential).
-It also occurs when the Peltier is being driven at maximum voltage and current.
+It also occurs when the Peltier device is being driven at maximum voltage and current.

 For all practical designs is a theoretical upper limit, you will never be able to achieve this temperature differential.